A personal blog by Khürt Williams, with imagery, and inchoate ramblings on coffee, beer, and geekery.

 I had fun today.
 My friend, Prasanna Sãrma and I took a walk around the “blue” trail of Mercer Park in West Windsor.
 Last week I walked the same route with a group of local photographers for the Scott Kelby World Wide Photowalk.
 My friend could not make it that day so this was an opportunity for him to experience the trails.
 We got there around 9 AM and proceeded along the trail stopping to capture images of various spider webs.
 It’s interesting how varied spider webs can be.
 I saw the “ordinary” spoke and hub style of web and webs that look like large puffy cotton balls.
 These webs were built by very tiny spiders.
 Too tiny for my camera to focus clearly.
 I hope Prasanna got better close-ups with his Sony NEX-5.

-We proceeded along the path toward the water and over a small foot bridge.
-I love the reflection of the sun and the colored leaves in the water.
+We proceeded along the path toward the water and over a small footbridge.
+I love the reflection of the sun and the coloured leaves in the water.
 We stopped to admire the “red carpet” of leaves just under our shoes and captured some photos of mushrooms on fallen tree branches and logs.

 Prasanna has visited the park before from the other side of the lake.
 We saw a man in a rowboat he was too far away for my AF-S Nikkor 18-55mm zoom to capture him.
 I concentrated instead on the trees that had fallen into the lake.
 The light was reflected off the water onto the golden leaves of one tree that had fallen over into the look.
 The waves cause the reflected light to flicker against the tree branches.
 I don’t think my photography accurately captured what I saw.